 The SOEP Service Group

 The German Socio-Economic Panel (SOEP) is a wide-ranging representative longitudinal study of private households, located at the German Institute for Economic Research, DIW Berlin.
-Every year, there were nearly 11,000 households, and more than 20,000 persons sampled by the fieldwork organization TNS Infratest Sozialforschung.
+Every year, there were nearly 11,000 households, and about 30,000 persons sampled by the fieldwork organization TNS Infratest Sozialforschung.

 The data provide information on all household members, consisting of Germans living in the Old and New German States, Foreigners, and recent Immigrants to Germany.
 The Panel was started in 1984 (access to the SOEP data).

 Some of the many topics include household composition, occupational biographies, employment, earnings, health and satisfaction indicators.

 Services of the Research Data Center SOEP

 - SOEP data are disseminated in several formats on one DVD, accompanied by extensive documentation (also available on our documentation sites), both as raw data and in SAS, STATA and SPSS formats.Geo-Code context data can also be accessed at DIW Berlin.
 The data can also be downloaded via personalized encrypted download.
 Training workshops (SOEPcampus) for SOEP users are held annually in Germany and abroad.

 - A remote access to sensitive regional data in the SOEP data set.